 The importation of products of animal origin and by-products requires the registration of foreign producer establishment in the List of establishments qualified to export products of animal origin and by-products to Brazil.
-After qualification, the manufacturer can request the registration of a product that is intended for exportation to Brazil.
+After qualification, the manufacturer can request the registration of a product it intends to export to Brazil.
 Depending on the product category, the registration is granted immediately or requires previous approval by the DIPOA.